drug-design/course/docs/chapters/molecular-graphics.md

 ### The Visualization of Volumes

-The volume occupied by a molecule is an important molecular determinant: it can be visualized, manipulated and also calculated.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/visualization-volumes-1fc850bd'><i class='fa fa-play' aria-hidden='true'></i></button>The volume occupied by a molecule is an important molecular determinant: it can be visualized, manipulated and also calculated.

 ![](https://media.drugdesign.org/course/molecular-graphics/5_5_0_1.png){: loading=lazy }